 - Teaching Arrangements

-- There are six weeks of laboratory classes, in three 2-week blocks, and students are assigned to one of two lab streams.
+There are six weeks of laboratory classes, in three 2-week blocks, and students are assigned to one of four lab streams.

 The recommended text book for GENE 221 is: Introduction to Genetic Analysis (Griffiths, Wessler, Carroll, Doebley), 11th Edition.
 Earlier editions of this book are also satisfactory if you have access to a copy.